The answer might surprise you.

 Should older women still get mammograms?

-The USPSTF advises biennial mammography screening until age 74.
+As we mentioned earlier, the USPSTF advises biennial mammography screening until age 74.
 But it’s unclear what the suggestion is after that; the task force noted that there wasn’t enough evidence to assess the risks and benefits of mammograms in women older than 74.
 The research that has been conducted as to the benefits of screening beyond the age of 74 is mixed.
-Still, one 2009 study found “continuing screening to age 79 (vs. 69) results in a median increase in percent mortality reduction of 8% (range 7–11%) and 7% (6–10%) under annual and biennial intervals, respectively.”
+Still, one 2009 study found “continuing screening to age 79 (versus 69) results in a median increase in percent mortality reduction of 8 percent (range 7–11 percent) and 7 percent (6–10 percent) under annual and biennial intervals, respectively.”
 It should be noted that the same study found “that initiating screening at age 40 saves more life years than extending screening past age 69.”

 Results from a more recent study from 2023 suggest “that the risk of overdiagnosis with routine screening mammography is substantial for women in their 70s and older.”
 According to Cancer.gov, overdiagnosis refers to a test that does find cancer.
 “But it’s a cancer that will grow very slowly — or not at all — and would never cause problems during someone’s lifetime.
 Treatment for such cancers would, by definition, be unnecessary.”